tahir-ozdilek/DictionaryAttackToEncryptedArchives2023/Readme.md

 Dictionary file is supposed to be txt file that consist of passwords line by line.

+Program needs 7z.dll file where it can be found default installtion location of 7-zip.
+I tested with 22.01 version.

 If password is found, it will printed over 'Result:' label.